thomasweaver/rambo-uni/task4/README.md

 wget https://github.com/thomasweaver/rambo-uni/raw/main/task4/solution/html.tar.gz
 ```

-We can now use a provisioner to provision this website to our host
+We can now use a provisioner to provision this website to our guest

 Add the following to your Shell script provisioner in your Vagrantfile: